July 5, 2514

 “Drop ‘m,” said a quiet, gravelly voice from just behind Cooper’s shoulder, while the beastial growling only increased in volume.

 The young man complied instantly.
 Cooper arranged her own expression into what she thought would pass for serene Buddha-hood.
 She smiled thinly at both of the butchers, then turned with what she considered remarkable aplomb.
 As she had guessed, it was the Jin Dui's security officer, Ben Carver, with a leveled revolver just a step behind her, and his crippled, one-eyed battle-scarred dog Odin a snarling hulk at his heels.
-Cooper nodded calmly to the scarred former soldier as if the encounter had been pre-arranged, then renewed her leisurely stroll back toward their ship.
+Cooper nodded calmly to the scarred former marine as if the encounter had been pre-arranged, then renewed her leisurely stroll back toward their ship.
 Cooper counted her steps, and waited to hear the sound of her crewman catching up.
 At two dozen, she let go all pretense of cool and glanced back to check.
 Carver had already fallen in step behind her, moving with his usual uncanny silence.
 Odin was trotting faithfully at his master’s heels, a spring in his limping step that suggested the old junkyard dog had just enjoyed himself immensely.
 Carver’s body language, as always, was far more difficult to read.

 “That was timely,” Cooper said drolly.